 Ruby has studied Psychotherapy and gained her Master’s degree in Mindfulness-based Cognitive Behavioural Therapy from Oxford University.
 She is also a TedTalk Global speaker and awarded an OBE for her services to mental health.

 Ruby’s books, How Do You Want Me?
-Sane New World and A Mindfulness Guide for the Frazzled have topped the Sunday Times Bestseller’s lists and been published all over the world.
-Ruby’s 4th book How to be Human: The Manual will be published in January 2018.
-Written with the help of a monk and a neuroscientist, the book asks the thorny question: in a world that is increasingly online and beholden to technology, what is it that makes us truly human?
+Sane New World and A Mindfulness Guide for the Frazzled and have topped the Sunday Times Bestseller’s lists and been published all over the world.
+Ruby’s latest book How to be Human – The Manual was written with the help of a monk and a neuroscientist, the book asks the thorny question: in a world that is increasingly online and beholden to technology, what is it that makes us truly human?
 We can’t stop the future from arriving, no matter what drugs we’re on.
 But even if nearly every part of us becomes robotic, we’ll still, fingers crossed, have our minds, which, hopefully, we’ll be able to use for things like compassion, rather than chasing what’s ‘better’ and if we can do that we’re on the yellow brick road to happiness.
 How to be Human is the only manual you’ll need to help you upgrade your mind as much as you’ve upgraded your iPhone.

 In 2016 Ruby received an OBE for her services to mental health.